 Studies have shown that the under-30 crowd values small, local businesses over big box stores.
 These same studies have also noted that many people in this generation would spend more money and be willing to pay more for the same service to a company who gives back to a community.
 So what happens when a business is created to earn profit and give back to the community?
 Dreams come true.

-Author: Megan Vick
+All posts from Megan Vick

 Have you heard about ALLOTINABOX?
 It might sound like that infamous Justin Timberlake/Andy Samberg holiday song from a few years back, but it’s way cooler.
 ALLOTINABOX is a “Grow Your Own” (GYO) company based in the UK.
 With a passion for sustainability, the environment, and helping people live a healthier life, ALLOTINABOX was born and […]